Bulma: In other media

+Before the debut of the Dragon Ball anime, Bulma made her first anime debut in the film, Remember My Love in the Urusei Yatsura series, released on 26 January 1985, albeit in a cameo role.

-In filler episodes of Dragon Ball Z, during the Namek arc, Bulma travels to a fake Namek and while on Namek, she meets Captain Ginyu, after his loss to Goku and his becoming a frog, and bonds with him, leading her to create a machine for him to speak to her through.
+In filler episodes of Dragon Ball Z, during the Namek arc, Bulma travels to a fake Namek.
+While on Namek, she meets Captain Ginyu after his defeat by Goku, which results in him switching bodies with a frog.
+Because she does not know the frog's true identity, she bonds with him, leading her to create a machine for him to communicate with her.
 Ginyu uses the machine to utter the name of his technique Body Change, allowing him to switch bodies with Bulma and leave her trapped in the frog's body.
-Bulma manages to stay around him as he looks for Frieza and the two encounter Gohan, Krillin and Piccolo while they're watching Goku and Frieza fight, Gohan realizing the change just as Ginyu attempts to switch bodies with Piccolo and Bulma receives her body back when Gohan throws her in the way of the technique.
-Bulma is then blown away from the battlefield and later uses Ginyu to try finding out how the battle is progressing.
+Bulma manages to stay around him as he looks for Frieza, and the two encounter Gohan, Krillin, and Piccolo while they are watching Goku and Frieza fight.
+Gohan realizes the change just as Ginyu attempts to switch bodies with Piccolo, and Bulma receives her body back when Gohan throws her in the way of the technique.
+Bulma is then blown away from the battlefield and later uses Ginyu to try to find out how the battle is progressing.
 During the Garlic Jr. arc, Bulma falls under the control of the Black Water Mist, leading her to attack her unaffected friends, being freed of the condition later on.

 In Dragon Ball GT, she becomes possessed by Baby, who takes her as his apparent queen (or second in command), as possessing Vegeta gave him all of his memories and emotions.
 During this time, she organizes the migration to Planet Vegeta (renamed Planet Tuffle), and creates the Super Bruits Wave Generator (超ブルーツ波発生装置, Chō Burūtsuha Hassei Sōchi) that helps Baby become the Saiyan's Golden Great Ape transformation.
 However, the Holy Water hidden in Dende's Lookout is used to free her and the rest of Earth from Baby's enslavement.
 Later, she helps Vegeta reach Super Saiyan 4 by exposing him to a new Super Bruits Wave Generator, and witnesses Omega Shenron's defeat at the hands of Goku.